julik/chantier/README.md

     4.times { pool.fork { puts "All is well"} }
     6.times { pool.fork { raise "Drat!"} } # Will only run 4 times and fail after

-To allow only a specific number of failures within a time period:
+To allow only a specific number of failures within a time period wrap the policy in a `WithInterval` object:

+    # Only allow 5 failures per second
+    counter = Chantier::FailurePolicies::Count.new(5)
-    fp = Chantier::FailurePolicies::WithinInterval.new(max_failures=5, within_seconds=3)
+    fp = Chantier::FailurePolicies::WithinInterval.new(counter, within_seconds=3)

 You can use those to set fine-grained failure conditions based on the runtime behavior of the Pool you are using and job duration/failure rate.
 Chantier pools are made to run in